How to Import AI-Generated Subtitles into CapCut, Premiere Pro, DaVinci Resolve & Final Cut Pro

 Adding subtitles to your videos improves accessibility, boosts engagement, and helps with SEO.
 But manually typing captions is slow, and most auto-caption tools lock you into their editor with burn-in text you can't adjust.

-With Transcribe.so, you can generate accurate subtitles using top-tier ASR (speech-to-text) models (GPT-4o Transcribe, Qwen3-ASR-Flash), then export them as standard SRT or WebVTT files that import directly into your video editor of choice — CapCut, Premiere Pro, DaVinci Resolve, Final Cut Pro, or any editor that supports subtitle tracks.
+With Transcribe.so, you can generate accurate subtitles from a self-hosted speech-to-text engine with published per-language benchmarks, then export them as standard SRT or WebVTT files that import directly into your video editor of choice: CapCut, Premiere Pro, DaVinci Resolve, Final Cut Pro, or any editor that supports subtitle tracks.

 Supported export formats